rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Build Requirements

-TV Settings HAL source code must be build under Linux Yocto environment and must be delivered as a shared library.
+TV Settings HAL source code must be built by linking the shared library(libtvsettings-hal.so).

 ## Variability Management

-Any changes in API must be implemented by all SOC vendor and RDK generic code will be compatible with specific version of TV Settings HAL software.
+Any changes in the APIs should be reviewed and approved by COMCAST.[#TODO]

 ## Platform or Product Customization

-Product or platform specific requirements can be handled in TV Settings HAL API and the Specifications for respective product can be modified in config file.
+Product or platform specification requirements for a specific product can be handled in TV Settings HAL and modified in the config file.

 # Interface API Documentation